Joe Montana believes this team will be the next dynasty in the NFL

 Montana was a perfect 4-0 in Super Bowls, he has the Super Bowl record for passer rating [127.8], and he had 11 touchdowns and no interceptions in those four games, which included head-to-head matchups against John Elway and the Denver Broncos, and Dan Marino and the Miami Dolphins.

-After seeing what Mahomes and the Chiefs have been capable of since Mahomes took over under center, he’s convinced that Kansas City is "at the forefront" of a potential dynasty with the success that the franchise has had in recent memory.
+After seeing what Mahomes and the Chiefs have been capable of since Mahomes took over under center, he’s convinced that Kansas City is "at the forefront" of a potential dynasty because of the success that the franchise has had in recent memory.

 JOE MONTANA'S ADVICE TO TOM BRADY AFTER LATEST SUPER BOWL VICTORY: 'PLAY AS LONG AS YOU CAN'